 “Life is either a daring adventure or nothing at all.” ~Helen Keller

 How long does it take to adjust to a new place?
-I don’t know, each time I’ve relocated it took me sometime to adjust.
-This time however, it seem to be taking a little longer; and being so far away from family and friends doesn’t help much.
-But hey-I’ve never once thought about giving up.
-Even though giving up isn’t a sign of weakness, it’s simply a sign that you that you no longer have the passion or drive for what you’re doing.
-Giving up is never an option for me, because I never really lose that passion or drive for anything.
+I don’t know, each time I’ve relocated it took me some time to adjust.
+This time, however, it seems to be taking a little longer; and being so far away from family and friends doesn’t help much.
+But hey, I’ve never once thought about giving up.
+Even though giving up isn’t a sign of weakness, it’s simply a sign that you no longer have the passion or drive for what you’re doing.
+Giving up is never an option for me because I never really lose that passion or drive for anything.
 I simply get bored and need a new adventure.

 1) Decide your why!
 What you want AND what you don’t want